s4sunnny/angular-luminad-library/README.md

 This project is Easy to use i.e, the UI is easily understandable.

+# Usage

+First pull this prohect by using git clone https://github.com/sunny12121/angular-luminad-library.git

+Then use angular cli to install/update all the dependency by using npm -i command

+and then to run the project use ng -s command

 # Validation is not been added for Add books operation.
 That can be added according to the requirement

 ## Development server